Did Your Air Conditioner Freeze Over?

-If you notice that on a hot day, when entering your home, it seems as hot and humid as the outside, well, you just may have a frozen air conditioning system!
+If you notice that on a hot day your home seems as hot and humid inside as it is outside, you just may have a frozen air conditioning system!

-Your local expert cooling technicians from ServiceMark Heating Cooling & Plumbing can provide a few simple tips that you can use to help determine the cause of the issue.
+If you fail to address this issue quickly enough, your air conditioner may be permanently damaged.
+You can count on your local expert cooling technicians from ServiceMark Heating Cooling & Plumbing to provide a few simple tips that you can use to help determine the cause of the issue.

 Your A/C system is designed to push and pull “conditioned” air through a balanced and precisely measured network of ducts.
 These ducts allow for optimal airflow, which minimizes the strain and stress on the system.
 When dirt builds up in your duct system, it alters and reduces the amount of air that can freely flow, unencumbered, through the system.
 When this happens, your system runs inefficiently, which could eventually lead to service issues in the future.
 It is strongly advised that you have your unit cleaned and thoroughly inspected each year.

 ServiceMark offers service plans so that you can have peace of mind about your air conditioning unit running smoothly.

 You might have a water leak coming from the indoor unit

 During the cooling season, the normal operation of your A/C system produces volumes of condensation, which is supposed to run down the coils to a collection pan where it can be pumped out of the home or run into a drain.
 This condensation on the coils may freeze and when the coils start to defrost the ice that had formed, that excess water may overflow your collection pan and leak through the equipment and onto the floor.